bingeli1212/nitrile-preview/doc/DOC-diagram.md

     nofill     = 16
     lighter    = 32;
     darker     = 64;
+    hallow     = 128; //no fill if no fillcolor isn't set

 A hint value is the combination of all the flags that was shown above.
 The hints are extra values hinted by the user to request that certain